prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 2. `--enable-feature=otlp-native-delta-ingestion`: Ingests OTLP deltas with a new `__temporality__` label to explicitly mark metrics as delta or cumulative, similar to how the new type and unit metadata labels are being added to series.

 We would like to initially offer both options as they have different tradeoffs.
-The gauge option is more stable, since it's a pre-exisiting type and has been used for delta-like use cases in Prometheus already.
-The temporality label option is very experimental and dependent on other experimental features, but it has the potential to offer a better user experience in the long run as it allows more precise differentiation.
+The gauge option is more stable, since it's a pre-exisiting type and has been used for delta use cases in Prometheus already.
+The temporality label option is very experimental and dependent on other experimental features, but is a closer fit to the OTEL model.

 Below we explore the pros and cons of each option in more detail.

 #### Treat as gauge

 Deltas could be treated as Prometheus gauges.
 A gauge is a metric that can ["arbitrarily go up and down"](https://prometheus.io/docs/concepts/metric_types/#gauge), meaning it's compatible with delta data.
+In general, delta data is aggregated over time by adding up all the values in the range.
+There are no restrictions on how a gauge should be aggregated over time.

+Gauges ingested into Prometheus via scraping represent sampled values for the metric and using `sum_over_time()` for these types of gauges do not make sense.
+However, there are other sources that can ingest "delta" gauges already for which summing does make sense.
+For example, `increase()` outputs the delta count of a series over an specified interval.
+While the output type is not explicitly defined, it's considered a gauge.
+A common optimisation is to use recording rules with `increase()` to generate “delta” samples at regular intervals.
+When calculating the increase over a longer period of time, instead of loading large volumes of raw cumulative counter data, the stored deltas can be summed over time.

 When ingesting, the metric metadata type will be set to `gauge` / `gaugehistogram`.
 If type and unit metadata labels is enabled, `__type__="gauge"` / `__type__="gaugehistogram"` will be added as a label.

 **Pros**
 * Simplicity - this approach leverages an existing Prometheus metric type, reducing the changes to the core Prometheus data model.
-* Prometheus already uses gauges to represent deltas in some cases.
-For example, `increase()` outputs the delta count of a series over an specified interval.
+* Prometheus already uses gauges to represent deltas.
+For example, `increase()` outputs the delta of a counter series over an specified interval.
 While the output type is not explicitly defined, it's considered a gauge.
 * Non-monotonic cumulative sums in OTEL are already ingested as Prometheus gauges, meaning there is precedent for counter-like OTEL metrics being converted to Prometheus gauge types.

 **Cons**
 * Gauge has different meanings in Prometheus and OTEL.
 In Prometheus, it's just a value that can go up and down, while in OTEL it's the "last-sampled event for a given time window".
 While it technically makes sense to represent an OTEL delta counter as a Prometheus gauge, this could be a point of confusion for OTEL users who see their counter being mapped to a Prometheus gauge rather than a Prometheus counter.
 There could also be uncertainty for the user on whether the metric was accidentally instrumented as a gauge or whether it was converted from a delta counter to a gauge.
 * Scraped Prometheus gauges are usually aggregated in time by averaging or taking the last value, while OTEL deltas are usually summed.
 Treating both as a single type would mean there wouldn't be an appropriate default aggregation for gauges.
-Having a predictable aggregation by type is useful for downsampling, or applications that try to automatically display meaningful graphs for metrics (e.g. the [Grafana Explore Metrics](https://github.com/grafana/grafana/blob/main/docs/sources/explore/_index.md) feature).
+Having a predictable aggregation by type is useful for downsampling, or applications that try to automatically display meaningful graphs for metrics.
 * The original delta information is lost upon conversion.
 If the resulting Prometheus gauge metric is converted back into an OTEL metric, it would be converted into a gauge rather than a delta metric.
 While there's no proven need for roundtrippable deltas, maintaining OTEL interoperability helps Prometheus be a good citizen in the OpenTelemetry ecosystem.

+The cons are generally around it being difficult to tell apart OTEL gauges and counters when ingested into Prometheus.
+An extension could be to [Add otel metric properties as labels](#add-otel-metric-properties-as-labels), so there is extra information users can use to decide on how to query the metric, while the Prometheus type remains a gauge.

 #### Introduce `__temporality__` label